istairbn/LogscapeFailoverApp/README.md

 What this app will NOT do: Provide a failover manager, backup environments etc.

+To use this App, you'll need to download this and put it in a zip file labelled LogscapeFailoverApp-1.0.zip

 The Failover Process therefore is:

 1. Set up alternative Manager.
 You have three options here: